mohamedklby/holbertonschool-higher_level_programming/python-server_side_rendering/README.md

 2. **Improved SEO**: Search engines can easily crawl and index the HTML content rendered on the server, improving organic search rankings.
 For client-side JavaScript applications, some parts of the content may not be indexed, as they depend on JavaScript that might not be executed properly by search engine crawlers.

-3. **Social Sharing**: When you share links to a page rendered with SSR, rich previews (e.g., images, titles, descriptions) are generated directly from the HTML without waiting for client-side JavaScript rendering.
+3. **Social Sharing**: When you share links to a page rendered with SSR, rich previews (e.g., images, titles, descriptions) are generated directly from the HTML without waiting for client-side JavaScript rendering